 - Employees signed up to or re-signed up to our Code of Ethics

 - Employees and third parties who have completed training

 - Risk assessments of third parties carried out

 - Due diligence processes completed

-This statement is made by Cambridge University Press & Assessment, a department of the University of Cambridge, and has been approved by the organisation’s Executive Board.
-It is a statement made in accordance with section 54 of the UK Modern Slavery Act 2015 and covers the financial year from 1 August 2021 to 31 July 2022.
+This statement is made by Cambridge University Press & Assessment, a Department of the University of Cambridge, and has been approved by the organisation’s Executive Board.
+It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year from 1 August 2022 to 31 July 2023.

-This statement, which is updated annually, is also available as a PDF: statement on anti-slavery and human trafficking
+This statement, which is updated annually, is also available as a PDF: Anti-slavery and Human Trafficking Statement.